Pap smears are simple tests — but they play a big role in your health.

 4. A Pap smear is different from a pelvic exam.

 Yes, they’re different — and yes, you need both.

 - A pelvic exam is typically performed at your annual well-woman visit with your healthcare provider.
 During this exam, they’ll check your vulva, vagina, cervix, ovaries, uterus, rectum and pelvis for any abnormalities.

 - A Pap smear specifically screens for precancerous changes.
 If you’re due for one, you can get a Pap smear during your annual pelvic exam.

 5. You may want to reschedule your Pap smear if you’re on your period.

 Depending on how heavy your flow is, it may affect the results of your screening.
 If your flow is lighter, it may not be an issue.
-Talk with your doctor if you’re on your period, and he or she can help you decide what’s right for you.
+Talk with your healthcare provider if you’re on your period, and they can help you determine what’s right for you.

-Get a Pap smear today
+Schedule your Pap smear today

 Cervical cancer is preventable — and receiving regular Pap tests is the best way to prevent it.